 Perfect pairings typically refer to those magical partnerships between certain wines and their food soulmates.
-Champagne and caviar aren’t too shabby on their own, but when enjoyed together the dry effervescence paired with fatty, salty flavours combine symbiotically to refresh and delight the palate.
+Champagne and caviar aren’t too shabby on their own, but when enjoyed together the dry effervescence, paired with fatty, salty flavours, combines symbiotically to refresh and delight the palate.

 2020 has us seeing double and celebrating perfect pairings across the culinary spectrum.